Skip to main content

 There are three places in Daintree to set environment variables.
 They have different scopes and different editors, so it's worth knowing which one does what.

-• Global Environment tab (Terminal group): variables Daintree itself reads on launch.
+• Global Environment tab (Terminal group): variables injected into every terminal Daintree spawns, in every project.
 A key/value editor with explicit Save and Discard.
 Covered under Environment.

-• Project Variables tab (Project scope): variables injected into every terminal Daintree spawns for that project.
+• Project Variables tab (Project scope): the same injection, narrowed to one project, and overriding a global of the same name.
 Adds a read-only Inherited (Global) block above the editable rows.
 Covered above under Variables (project).

 • CLI Agents › per-agent › Runtime settings › Env block: per-agent variables that go into the agent's launch environment.
 The Default scope holds the agent's global env vars; a custom preset gets Env overrides that inherit from the Default scope until you promote an inherited row into an override.
 Covered under Presets and scopes.